davidiwezulu/spring-boot-jwt-security/README.md

 ### Key Takeaways

 - **JitPack Integration**: Using JitPack makes the package easily accessible without requiring complex setup.
 Users can include the dependency directly in their `pom.xml` or `build.gradle`.

-- **Instructions for Cloning**: If JitPack is not an option, clear instructions for cloning the repository and integrating it as a local module are provided.

-- **Usage Example**: Example requests for user registration, authentication, and accessing protected endpoints using JWT are detailed, making it easy for users to get started.

-- **Documentation**: The `README.md` includes all necessary steps, including configuration.
 ```